DIDSR/HPC_DPAI/readme.md

 - bash create_lookup_grp.sh ./config_normal.txt
 - bash create_lookup_grp.sh ./config_tumor.txt

-The lookup tables are created only once.
+The lookup tables are created only once and used at [Prediction](#2-prediction) stage for launching array job tasks.
+These tasks are run in parallel and scalable manner - if there are not enough resourcs to running all tasks then they are queued up automatically and started as resources become available.
+Each task processes only one group.

 # 2 Prediction
 Run the below commands to launch SGE jobs to generate prediction matrices.